martintnr/PRISM/README.md

 ## Installation

-You can install the current version of PRISM like so:
+To install the current version of PRISM, which should take a few
+minutes:

 ``` r
   if(!"devtools" %in% installed.packages()[, "Package"]) {